Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 "Brian Boru's March" is a traditional Irish melody honouring an 11th century King of Ireland and hero of Irish folklore.
 This is a simple fingerstyle guitar arrangement of it that I've made.
 You can listen to it and read the notation or tab on the video screen as it plays or read from the static score printed under the video.
 The video quality is 1080HD, so for maximum clarity, view it full-screen and use that playback quality setting if the video doesn't switch to it automatically (It's the cog-shaped icon that shows up at the bottom of the screen after you click play).
 If you don't have 1080HD on your screen, choose the nearest quality to it.

 Below is the same tab and notation.
-You can view the staves line by line - large and clear - by clicking the HubPages Gallery button.
-It appears with the message "see all photos" when you place your cursor over any of the staves.
+You can view the staves line by line - large and clear - by clicking on the thumbnail to view them in full-size.

 "Brian Boru's March"—Tab and Notation